If you are in the Taylor Park area Tincup Pass is a must. The

 July 1st.

 difficult once you leave the lake.
+You will begin to wonder how

-Colorado Wild Flowers along the trail.
+Colorado wild flowers along the trail.

-View of the Jeep Road Nearing the Tincup Pass.
+View of the Jeep road nearing the Tincup Pass.

-Beautiful Tincup Pass, A great ATV adventure for people staying at
+Beautiful Tincup Pass.
+A great ATV adventure for people staying at

 Taylor Reservoir.